 Again, it's a great way for you and your child to get to know the area.

 Join a local recreation center or a community club.
 Most activity centers have classes for kids, family swim times and other recreational programs.
-Join with your child so he or she feels comfortable.
+Join with your child, so he or she feels comfortable.
 Speak to the staff and ask what other opportunities exist in your neighborhood.
 Staff are a great resource when you need to learn about a new place.

 Find out what's happening in your neighborhood